Universal recovery maps and approximate sufficiency of quantum relative entropy: Proof of Theorem

 \subsection{\hypertarget{step_0_1}{Step 2:} Extension to infinite dimensions}

 In this step the Hilbert spaces $A$ and $B$ are assumed to be separable (not necessarily finite-dimensional).
-We will show how to lift the stronger version of Theorem~\ref{thm_explicit} for finite-dimensional Hilbert spaces, such that it can apply to states $\rho$ and $\sigma$ and a channel $\cN$ associated with separable Hilbert spaces.
-This is accomplished via a limiting argument.
-Let $\{\Pi^a_A\}_{a \in \N}$ and $\{\Pi^b_B \}_{b \in \N}$ be sequences of finite-rank projectors on $A$ and $B$, respectively, that converge to $\id_A$ and $\id_B$, respectively, with respect to the weak operator topology, meaning that
+We will show how to lift Theorem~\ref{thm_explicit} for finite-dimensional Hilbert spaces, such that it can apply to states $\rho$ and $\sigma$ and a channel $\cN$ associated with separable Hilbert spaces.
+This is accomplished via a limiting argument where we consider projected sequences that are finite-dimensional and therefore satisfy the desired inequality.
+In the limit we then obtain the statement for separable Hilbert spaces.
+This is a rather standard approach for generalizing statements proven for finite-dimensional Hilbert spaces to separable Hilbert spaces.